David Nazarian

 David Nazarian is an American businessman, investor and philanthropist.

 Early life

-David Nazarian was born circa 1961 in Iran.
+David Nazarian was born circa 1961 in Tehran, Iran.
 His father, Younes Nazarian, was a businessman and philanthropist.
 His mother, Soraya Nazarian, is a philanthropist.
 His paternal uncle, Izak Parviz Nazarian, was also a businessman and philanthropist.
 Nazarian immigrated to the United States with his parents during the Iranian Revolution of 1979.

 He graduated from California State University, Northridge, where he received a Bachelor of Science degree in Business Administration in 1982.
 He received a Master of Business Administration from the USC Marshall School of Business.

 Career

 Nazarian is the founder of Nîmes Capital, an investment firm, and serves as its chief executive officer.
 Nazarian and his family became early major shareholders of Qualcomm when one of their investments joined forces with the communication company in 1988.
 He acquired real estate from the Resolution Trust Corporation in the first half of the 1990s.
 Additionally, he acquired hotels in the early 2000s and sold them for profit in 2008.
 He has also created venture funds that invested in wireless and broadband technology as well as clean energy.
 In 2012, Nîmes Capital acquired TD Food Group, a fast food company which owns and operates Pizza Hut and Taco Bell restaurants in Hawaii, Guam and Saipan, from Brentwood Associates.
 Nîmes sold the company to Restaurant Brands New Zealand in 2017 for a reported $105 million.
 In 2018, Nazarian acquired a portfolio of mid-sized operating companies and real estate holdings focused on multi-family, student housing and hotel assets.
 Nîmes Real Estate, a subsidiary of his Nazarian Enterprises, in 2021 had $1 billion in acquisitions.